-- Disability (physical or mental impairment) which has a long term and substantial adverse effect on the ability to carry out normal day-to-day activities (Equality Act 2010).
-The Code of Practice outlines the "reasonable adjustment" duty for schools provided under current Disability Equality legislation - these alone do not constitute SEND)
+- Disability (physical or mental) which has a long term and substantial adverse effect on the ability to carry out normal day-to-day activities (Equality Act 2010).
+The Code of Practice outlines the "reasonable adjustment" duty for schools provided under current Disability Equality legislation - these alone do not constitute SEND.

-- Behaviour (concerns relating to a child or young person's behaviour should be described as an underlying response to need)
+- Behaviour (concerns relating to a child or young person's behaviour should be described as an underlying response to need).

-- Attendance and punctuality
+- Attendance and punctuality.

-- Health and welfare
+- Health and welfare.

-- English as an additional language
+- English as an additional language.

-- Being in receipt of Pupil Premium Grant
+- Being in receipt of Pupil Premium Grant.

-- Being a Looked After Child
+- Being a Looked After, Previously Looked After or Adopted Child.

 - Being a child of a serviceman/woman